-Compared to the rest of the Washington D.C. market, the Downtown Manassas submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Washington D.C. market, the Downtown Manassas submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 11 listings have been posted online, which means new listings might be leasing quickly.
+In the last 90 days, 10 listings have been posted online, which means new availabilities are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 1,650 sqft.
-Most buildings in this region are around 4 stories.
-Most buildings in this market were built in 2002 and are Class B.
+Most buildings in this region are around 4 floors.
+Most buildings in this area were built in 2002 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
-Arts, entertainment, and restaurants are the dominant industries in this area.
+A large portion of this market is residential, but there's plenty of office_space.
+Arts, entertainment, and restaurants are the dominant industries in this market.
 Commute by car is the most popular way to get to work amongst Downtown Manassas folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.